Planning for the Future — What could be?

 Nowadays, women are fulfilling their potential in fields traditionally dominated by males — engineering, mining, legal, professional services — everywhere.

-This course was desiged by a female organisational psychologist to give professional females adaptable and strategic skills to work in sectors that are still top-heavy with males.
+This course was designed by a female organisational psychologist to give professional females adaptable and strategic skills to work in sectors that are still top-heavy with males.

-The course is facilitatated by an amusing male presenter.
+The course is facilitated by an amusing male presenter.
 The presenter will put forward case studies and interpret them from a male perspective.
-So if you’d like to muse and learn how males and females think differently in the workplace, then this course is ideal.
+So, if you’d like to muse and learn how males and females think differently in the workplace, then this course is ideal.